 Unfortunately, misconceptions about the treatment have caused many people to be afraid of this straightforward procedure.
 However, we at Westmount Dental Centre can carry out root canals while ensuring your comfort.
 We use anesthetic, which makes the treatment painless, and our team provides ready assistance to you throughout the process.

 Would you like to find out more about our root canal in Edmonton?
 You can make an appointment with us to have our dentists inspect your issue.
 If you'd like to speak to us before you visit our clinic, you can call us at 780-454-1269.

 Root canals become necessary when the pulp of a damaged tooth becomes severely infected.
 This generally happens when an opening forms in a tooth, usually from multiple fillings or a chip, exposing the softer center to food and bacteria.
 The tooth becomes infected, leading to an abscess that can threaten other teeth, as well as the jaw and the gums.
-The following symptoms are signs you have a tooth abscess:

 The best way to treat an abscess is never to have one at all.
 Preventative care, like correct hygiene and proper protection of the teeth, can save time, pain, and money.

 But what if you already need a root canal?
 In Edmonton, our general dental practitioners can diagnose and treat an abscess with a root canal if necessary.
 These doctors will do their best to reduce the pain and hassle of a root canal, while helping you maintain your future dental health.